Changissnz/nu_merchant_principal/README.md

 constituents, in order to be properly expressed.
 The expression of the argument ends after five timestamps.

+The dependencies of each expressed constituent in table AIPCDEP are exclusively <ins>backward dependencies</ins>.
 Of course, depiction is depiction and execution is execution.
 An argument is not necessarily put in the permanent role of a "solid state" or a "fluid state" image.
 For instance,